Healthy Halloween: Trick or Treat Reinvented

 Halloween is almost here.

-I’ve put together some really fun and delicious ideas which offer you many options for allergen free foods and treats, crafts, and activities to enjoy during this unique Halloween.
+I’ve put together some really fun and delicious ideas which offer you many options for allergen free foods and treats, crafts, and activities to enjoy during this Halloween.

 I even have some friends and clients who prefer a Halloween party to Trick or Treating because with their food allergies, they are not able to (and do not want to) eat the candy.
 In fact, my good friend, former client, and business colleague, Terri Hirning has shared some of her favorite Halloween treats and activities from past years, in the photos below.